penpot/penpot-docs/technical-guide/getting-started.md

 docker-compose -f docker-compose.yaml pull
 ```

 This will fetch the latest images.
-When you do docker-compose down and up
+When you do docker-compose up
 again, the containers will be recreated with the latest version.